BIONIC University: About

-The main objective of BIONIC University is to prepare IT specialists of a new formation who are globally competitive yet aiming at professional fulfillment in Ukraine.
+The main objective of BIONIC University is to prepare local Ukrainian IT specialists to be globally competitive but also professionally fulfilled in Ukraine.

-The institution works on the premises of National University of Kyiv-Mohyla Academy and is funded by Ukrainian entrepreneur Vasyl Khmelnytsky.
-As of October 2013, more than $1 million was invested into BIONIC University development.
+The institution is located on the premises of National University of Kyiv-Mohyla Academy and is funded by Ukrainian entrepreneur Vasyl Khmelnytsky.
+As of October 2013, more than $1 million was invested in BIONIC University development.
 Education at the institution is free of charge.

 BIONIC University provides integrated training in three programs: Tech Skills (programming skills), Soft Skills (social interaction skills), and Entrepreneurship (entrepreneurial skills).

 Enrollment at the university is based on a multi-level selection process.
 Candidates have to undergo a technical testing in their chosen program, English language proficiency, and a personal interview.
-Upon successful completion of the course the trainees obtain certificates.
+Upon successful completion of the course, the trainees obtain certificates.

 A number of international and Ukrainian companies and institutions are partners of BIONIC University: Infopulse Ukraine, Cisco, Hewlett Packard, BMS Consulting, Paymentwall, Ciklum, MacPaw, UC Berkeley Center for Executive Education, and Wikimedia Ukraine.
 BIONIC University is a Ukrainian partner of Coursera, the leading online educational platform which counts more than 6 million students all over the world.